 Your account security is important to us.
-In addition to the ways your assets are protected, the E*TRADE Complete Protection Guarantee means you're not liable for unauthorized use of your account, and we'll never sell your personal information.
+In addition to the ways your assets are protected, the E*TRADE from Morgan Stanley Complete Protection Guarantee means you're not liable for unauthorized use of your account, and we'll never sell your personal information.
 Period.

 How we work to help secure your account

 We use security measures such as encryption, firewalls, and dedicated fraud protection teams, and we offer multi-factor authentication to help secure your account.

 We’ll cover any loss that results from the unauthorized use of our brokerage, banking, or lending services.1

 Encryption and network defenses

 Our layered defense systems and encryption help protect your personal information.

 Get instant notifications for transactions in your account, as well as stock, news, and portfolio alerts.
 To ensure prompt access, we recommend that you set your delivery preferences to receive your alerts via email.
 If we suspect your account has been the target of fraud, we'll send you a high-priority security alert.

 Take these additional steps to protect yourself:

 - Passwords must contain a combination of numbers, uppercase characters, and lowercase characters (special characters are also allowed)